informatics-isi-edu/ermrest/docs/api-doc/model/rest.md

     [
       {
         "names": [ [ schema name, new constraint name ] ],
+	"on_update": new update action,
+	"on_delete": new delete action,
         "comment": new comment,
         "annotations": {
           annotation key: annotation document, ...